The weakest link in the great global economic cog is the gazillion supply chains that bind us all.

-There are a lot of variables in play, a lot that can go wrong, and someone will have to pay when the chain breaks.
+There are many variables in play, a lot that can go wrong, and someone will pay when the chain breaks.
 At least one legal expert sees a storm brewing over business interruption insurance.

-In-in-Out recently made headlines when the popular burger chain citing its rising cost due to drought raised prices on burgers and drinks between a nickel and 15 cents.
+The popular burger chain In-in-Out recently made headlines when it cited the drought as the reason it raised its prices on burgers and drinks between a nickel and 15 cents.

 Kornfeld has dedicated her trial and appellate practice to representing companies in high-stakes insurance coverage litigation for over 20 years.
 Lately she’s telling her clients: “The specific language of your property/business interruption policy is going to be critical.”

 Many insurers include exclusions in their policies for crop damage or losses, so she believes insurers will argue that a lack of water supply, for example, isn’t sufficient cause for a company that relies on strawberries to make strawberry soda to claim business interruption.

 Kornfeld said she isn’t aware of any cases in which there is a battle between policyholders who feel climate change has interrupted their supply chain and their insurers, but she expects to see some – especially in California.